 Conflicts of interest may exist or could arise in the future as a result of the relationships between us and our affiliates, on the one hand, and our operating partnership or any partner thereof, on the other.
 Our directors and officers have duties to our company under Maryland law in connection with their management of our company.
 At the same time, we, as the general partner of our operating partnership, have fiduciary duties and obligations to our operating partnership and its limited partners under Delaware law and the partnership agreement of our operating partnership in connection with the management of our operating partnership.
-Our fiduciary duties and obligations as the general partner of our operating partnership.
-Our fiduciary duties and obligations as the general partner of our operating partnership.
+Our fiduciary duties and obligations as the general partner of our operating partnership may come into conflict with the duties of our directors and officers to our company.